Applied Language Studies

 Declaring the Minor

-Students submit the Applied Language Studies Minor Declaration Application and petition to confirm the completion of the minor to Michelle Herrera (UGIS) preferably no later than the semester before their Expected Graduation Term (EGT) semester.
-Michelle’s office is located in 263 Evans Hall to submit paper copies.
-The petition may also be emailed to her at michellerh@berkeley.edu.
+Students should submit the Applied Language Studies Minor Declaration Application no later than the semester before their Expected Graduation Term (EGT) and petition to confirm the completion of the minor to Michelle Herrera (UGIS) no later than a student's EGT.
+The minor completion form may be emailed to her at michellerh@berkeley.edu, or paper copies can be submitted to her in 263 Evans Hall.

 Visit Program Website